 3. That the possible implications of Hampshire County Council taking back the management of on-street parking in Test Valley be recognised.

 4. That the uncertainties surrounding Brexit be acknowledged, reviewed and included in the budget strategy.

 5. That the Fees and Charges proposals for 2019/20 be endorsed.

 To enable Members to keep the Committee’s future work programme under review (10 minutes)

-· Armed Forces Covenant scoping document – add in October 2019
+· Armed Forces Covenant round table discussion add on 21 January 2019

 · Homelessness Reduction Act report add on 21 January 2019

 · The future of the High Street round table discussion add on 12 December 2018

 · Round table discussion on the LGA Peer Review final report on 20 March 2018